Newlyn and the Arts

-Newlyn was, however, not exclusively a colony of painters; in the 1890’s the Newlyn Industrial Class was established by John D Mackenzie to provide additional work for fishermen.
-These artist led classes included crafts such as jewellery, copper, enamel work and textiles, sited in a workshop on Champion Slip.
-Classes ceased in 1939 at the outbreak of WW2, however, copper working continues in Newlyn to this day; see the talented copper worker Michael Johnson www.thecopperworksnewlyn.com
+Newlyn was, however, not exclusively a colony of painters; in the 1890s the Newlyn Industrial Class was established by John D Mackenzie to provide additional work for fishermen.
+These artist-led classes included crafts such as jewellery, copper, enamel work and textiles, sited in a workshop on Champion Slip.
+Classes ceased in 1939 at the outbreak of WW2, however, copper working continues in Newlyn to this day; see the talented copper worker Michael Johnson at The Copperworks Newlyn.

-The influential silk designer and manufacturer Crysede was based in Newlyn throughout the 1920's.
+The influential silk designer and manufacturer Crysede were based in Newlyn throughout the 1920s.
 Alec George Walker brought machinery from Yorkshire and founded Crysede.
-In 1923 Walker went to Paris, met Dufy and Zadkine, who encouraged him to create his own designs.
+In 1923 Walker went to Paris and met Dufy and Zadkine, who encouraged him to create his own designs.
 Crysede sent mail orders to Paris, America and Australia.

 Newlyn remains the home of many artists to this day.
-For a searchable database of artists associated with this area, please visit The West Cornwall Art Archive at http://cornwallartists.org/
+For a searchable database of artists associated with this area, please visit The West Cornwall Art Archive at Cornwall Artists.